timsong-cpp/papers/2255_reference_temporary/reference_temporary.md

 it be correct for the proposed `std::invoke_r` ([@P2136R1]), `std::any_invocable` ([@P0288R7]), or `std::function_ref` ([@P0792R5]).

+## `tuple`/`pair` constructors: deletion vs. constraints

+The wording in R0 of this paper added constraints to the constructor templates of `tuple` and `pair` to remove them from overload resolution when the initialization would require binding to a materialized temporary.
+During LEWG mailing list review, it was pointed out that this would cause the construction to fall back to the `tuple(const Types&...)` constructor instead, with the result that a temporary is created _outside_ the `tuple` constructor and then bound to the reference.

+While there are plausible cases where doing this is valid (for instance, `f(tuple<const string&>("meow"))`, where the temporary string will live until the end of the full-expression), the risk of misuse is great enough that this revision proposes that the constructor be deleted in this scenario instead.
+Deleting the constructor still allows the condition to be observable to type traits and constraints, and avoids silent fallback to a questionable overload.
+Advanced users who desire such a binding can still explicitly convert the string themselves, which is what they have to do for correctness today anyway.

 # Implementation experience

 Clang has a `__reference_binds_to_temporary` intrinsic that partially implements the